zappascout/devil_notes-sources/docs/notes_16_devil.md

 >'People would write stuff like that every month,' says one former Google executive.
-When the subject of trying to diversify Google's workforce comes up in big meetings and internal forums, one black female employee says, 'You pretty much need to wait about 10 seconds before someone jumps in and says we're lowering the bar.'
+When the subject of trying to diversify Google's workforce comes up in big meetings and internal forums, one Black female employee says, 'You pretty much need to wait about 10 seconds before someone jumps in and says we're lowering the bar.'
 [happ]:https://longreads.com/2019/08/13/three-years-of-misery-inside-google-the-happiest-company-in-tech/